devmike01/PersistantRecyclerAdapter/README.md

 }
 ```

 - We can now intilize the adapter in our Fragment or Activity class and pass the network data we want to display to it.
-Please note that PersistantRecyclerAdapter only supports two **LayoutManager**, and they're listed below:
+Please note that PersistantRecyclerAdapter currently supports two **LayoutManager**, and they're listed below:

 * LinearLayoutManager
 ```java